SeemaNandihal/HRMS_docs/docs/HRMS Features/Home Page Overview.md

 **1. Login & Navigation**

 Upon logging into the HRMS, you are directed to the Homepage.
-The homepage provides a quick overview of leave balance, upcoming holidays, birthdays, and employees who are out for the day.
+The homepage provides a quick overview of leave balance, upcoming holidays, birthdays, Work anniversaries, and employees who are out for the day.

 **2. Left Sidebar - Navigation Menu**